matrix-org/matrix-spec-proposals/specification/modules/instant_messaging.rst

   implementation for building the list of room members, which is very slow for rooms with large numbers of members.
-It is recommended that client implementations maintain a hash table mapping from ``displayname`` to a list of room members using that displayname; this can then be used for efficient calculation of whether disambiguation is needed.
+It is recommended that client implementations maintain a hash table mapping from ``displayname`` to a list of room members using that displayname.
+Such a table can then be used for efficient calculation of whether disambiguation is needed.

-A future version of the client-server API will make this process easier for clients by indicating whether or not a ``displayname`` is unique.

 Displaying membership information with messages